Student life coaches

 ●Location

-(Closed on Tuesday, Thursday, Friday, weekends, public holidays and Tokyo Tech seasonal holidays)
+(Closed on weekends, public holidays and school holidays)

 3. Online consultation via Zoom

-Zoom consultation is available for students who would like to avoid coming to service desks due to infection prevention purposes or for those who have difficulty in travelling between campuses.
-Please send an email to📩concierge.info@jim.titech.ac.jp with the information below.
-We will reply to you with the date and time of the consultation and the URL link for accessing the Zoom meeting.
+Zoom consultation is akso available.
+Please email us to📩concierge.info@jim.titech.ac.jp with the information below.
+We will reply with the date and time of the consultation along with the Zoom meeting URL.

 (1) Name